ahsiang/ahsiang.github.io/outreach.md

 title: Outreach and Illustration
 order: 5
 ---
 I am greatly interested in illustration, design, and visual communication.
 Some samples of outreach, scientific, and extracurricular materials I've designed and/or illustrated are shown below.
-Many of these materials were created for initiatives spearheaded by the <a href="https://yalesciencediplomats.wixsite.com/main" target="_blank">Yale Science Diplomats</a>, in which I was active from 2012-2016.

 <h3>Logos & Posters</h3>
 <table>